Kuhio Beach Park

 For an indoor workout in Waikiki, 24-Hour Fitness is a modern gym with cardio and weight machines and group classes.

 Kuhio Beach Torch Lighting & Hula Show

 It all begins at the Duke Kahanamoku statue with the sounding of a conch shell and the lighting of torches after sunset.
 At the nearby...

 If you’re the kind of person who wants it all, this beach offers everything from protected swimming to outrigger-canoe rides, and even a free sunset-hula and Hawaiian-music show.
 You’ll find restrooms, outdoor showers, a snack bar, surfboard lockers and beach-gear-rental stands at Waikiki Beach Center , near the friendly police substation.

-The pool closest to Kapahulu Groin is best for swimming, with the water near the breakwater reaching overhead depths.
+The pool closest to Kapahulu Groin is best for swimming.
 However, because circulation is limited, the water gets murky with a noticeable film of sunscreen oils, especially later in the day.
-The ‘Watch Out Deep Holes’ sign refers to holes in the pool’s sandy bottom created by swirling currents, so waders should be cautious in the deeper part of the pool.